-I don’t often click on the real time posts that friends plug onto their Facebook walls, unless it’s something that I feel will add value to my life.
-Recently I saw this post on my timeline which made me stop typing and clicking – and made me pause, pensively:
+I don’t often click on things that friends put on their Facebook walls, unless it’s something I feel will add value to my life.
+Recently, I saw this post on my timeline which made me stop typing and clicking — and made me pause, pensively.

 Imagine there is a bank account that credits your account each morning with $86,400.
 It carries over no balance from day to day.

 Every evening the bank deletes whatever part of the balance you failed to use during the day.
 What would you do?
 Draw out every cent?

 Each of us has such a bank.
 Its name is TIME.